 What started as an explorative workshop in my studio quickly gathered momentum.
 In 2018 the participating presses founded ScholarLed, a collective of Open Access scholar-led book publishers.
 In 2019 ScholarLed, together with a fantastic group of librarians, institutions, tool and infrastructure providers, acquired a significant grant.
 It will fund the international Community-led Open Publication Infrastructures for Monographs (COPIM) project.

 COPIM addresses some of the most pressing barriers preventing small publishers from interfacing with large-scale organisations and processes.
 For the next three years, I will dedicate some of my time to this project. https://scholarled.org/#infrastructure

 Kat Jungnickel and my text on 'Machines of Enquiry' will be published by MIT Press in April as part of the edited collection 'Transmissions: Critical Tactics for Making and Communicating Research.' https://mitpress.mit.edu/books/transmissions

-I am moving studio this April!
-I'll be joining artist duo Hertog & Nadler (hertognadler.com) in studio 68 in the vicinity of Amsterdam's port.
+In April I moved studio, joining artist duo Hertog & Nadler (hertognadler.com) in studio 68 in the vicinity of Amsterdam's port.